Cranberry Orange Sorbet

 • Pour into a food processor or blender and puree.

-• Transfer to a pourable bowl or container, add the almond milk, whisk and chill for several hours.
+• Transfer to a pourable bowl or container, add the almond milk, whisk and chill for 1-hour.

-• With an ice cream maker running, pour the chilled cranberry mixture in and allow the machine to run for about 20 minutes.
+• With an ice cream machine running, pour the chilled cranberry mixture in and allow the machine to run for about 20 minutes.

 Video